ARM-software/arm-trusted-firmware/docs/user-guide.rst

 -  ``LDFLAGS``: Extra user options appended to the linkers' command line in addition to the one set by the build system.

--  ``LOAD_IMAGE_V2``: Boolean option to enable support for new version (v2) of image loading, which provides more flexibility and scalability around what images are loaded and executed during boot.
-Default is 0.

-   Note: this flag must be enabled for AArch32 builds.

 -  ``LOG_LEVEL``: Chooses the log level, which controls the amount of console log output compiled into the build.
 This should be one of the following: